De Haan (surname)

-De Haan or de Haan is a Dutch family name meaning "The Rooster" ("haan" is the cognate of English "hen", but in Dutch refers to the male of this species).
+De Haan or de Haan is a Dutch family name meaning "The Rooster".
+The word "haan" is related to "hen", which is the same word in Dutch and in English.
 In 2007 20,707 people had this name in the Netherlands alone, making it the 29th most common name in that country.
 Variant spellings are De Haen, DeHaan, and Den Haan.
 People with this name include: